Krasjet/pandoc-utils/README.md

   let doc' = applyFilter myFilter doc writeHtml5String def doc'
 ```
-or get a unwrapped `Pandoc -> Pandoc` filter using `getFilter`.
+or get an unwrapped `Pandoc -> Pandoc` filter using `getFilter` (this function is also capable of doing implicit conversion from `PartialFilter a` to `b -> b`).
 ```haskell
 myPandocFilter :: Pandoc -> Pandoc
 myPandocFilter = getFilter myFilter
 ```

-There is also a function called `applyFilters`, which takes a list of filters and apply it to a `Pandoc` document sequentially, from left to right.
+For applying multiple filters, there is also a function called `applyFilters`, which takes a list of filters and apply it to a `Pandoc` document (or subnode) sequentially, from left to right.
 ```haskell
 myFilters :: [PandocFilter]
 myFilters =